qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 1. Initialization
 ^^^^^^^^^^^^^^^^^

-Curve analysis calls :meth:`_initialization` method where it initializes some internal states and optionally populate analysis options with the input experiment data.
+Curve analysis calls the :meth:`_initialization` method, where it initializes some internal states and optionally populate analysis options with the input experiment data.
 In some case it may train the data processor with fresh outcomes,